codeamt/PyTorchSwift/README.md

 ```
 ## Additional Notes

-This library was inspired by this [repo](https://github.com/johndpope/SwiftTorch) (an executable project) and learnings from the [Fast.ai Live Course (2019) - Part 2](https://course.fast.ai/videos/?lesson=13) with the intention of making PyTorch more accessible to Swift developers working on ML/DL projects and research.
+This library was inspired by this [repo](https://github.com/johndpope/SwiftTorch) (an executable project) and learnings from the [Fast.ai Live Course (2019) - Part 2](https://course.fast.ai/videos/?lesson=13) with the intention diversifying the DL/ML libraries available to Swift developers working on ML/DL projects and research.
 To report bugs please submit an issue.
 To contribute, please make a pull request!